-- 6.2 The U value of a completed wall will depend on the insulation thickness, the type and number of rails profiles, the degree of ventilation to the cavity, the fixing method and the insulating value of the substrate and its internal finish.
-Example U values for sample constructions with an unventilated cavity are given in Tables 3 and 4, and are based on the thermal conductivities given in Table 2. - 6.3 Care must be taken in the overall design and construction of junctions with other elements and openings to minimise thermal bridges and air infiltration.
+6.2 The U value of a completed wall will depend on the insulation type and thickness, the type of rail/transom, and the insulating value of the substrate masonry and its internal finish.
+Calculated U values for sample constructions in accordance with the Building Regulations are given in Tables 4 and 5, and are based on the thermal conductivities given in Table 3.

+6.3 Care must be taken in the overall design and construction of junctions with other elements and openings to minimise thermal bridges and air infiltration.
 Detailed guidance can be found in the documents supporting the national Building Regulations.

-Table 3 Insulation thickness required to achieve design U values - PVC rails/ splines (1)(2)(3)(4)
+Table 4 Insulation thickness required to achieve design U values - PVC rails/T splines (1)(2)(3)(4)